tarunvelli/rails-tabler-starter/README.md

 ## Setup

-To set up the project, ensure you have PostgreSQL and Redis installed locally.
-Use the following commands to install them:
+To set up the project, ensure you have Docker compose installed locally.
+Use the following commands to start them:

 ```
-brew install postgresql@12 redis
+docker compose up -d
 ```

 Clone the repo